Hey everyone, and welcome to PT Pioneer.

 Canfitpro, for example, provides its members with the following:

 - Discounts on goods and services within the fitness industry

 Step 4: Determine your Salary and Income Potential

-Once you’re qualified, you’re now on the road to working full-time, or even part-time, in the fitness business.
+Once qualified, you’re now on the road to working full-time or part-time in the fitness business.

-Since it is a business, numbers matter, and the numbers in question are your potential income.
+Since it is a business, numbers matter; the numbers in question are your potential income.

 Understanding how much you could earn is an important consideration and usually informs one’s decision to follow a certain career path.

 So how much can you expect to earn as a PT in Canada?

 |Most Popular Cert